Monument Resource Center

-To be successful in doing that, you should select an Advisor who specializes in working with clients who have a similar situation as yours—that way, they have the expertise needed to help you achieve your goals.
-A lot of advisors position themselves as a one-stop shop, and that may mean they are not focused on a specific type of client.
-Be sure that your financial situation is similar to the majority of an advisor’s clientbase.
+To be successful in doing that, you should select an Advisor who specializes in working with clients who have your level of complexity and range of assets—that way, they have the expertise needed to help you achieve your goals.
+A lot of advisors position themselves as a one-stop shop, and this often means they are not focused on a niche type of client.
+Be sure that your financial situation is similar to the majority of an advisor’s client base.
 That way, you know they are focusing their time on the issues and solutions that specifically relate to you.

 No one can be all things to all people.

-And frankly, our biggest niche is working with clients in that asset range who are not happy with the advice they are getting from their current Advisor.
+At Monument, our biggest niche is working with clients in this asset range who are not happy with the advice they are getting from their current Advisor.
 Not every Advisor out there is qualified and experienced in providing advice at this level, and oftentimes, we find that new clients hiring Monument simply outgrew their Advisor as their wealth and need for advice grew.

 The good news is that we can always help – we have a fantastic network of advisors we routinely refer people out to because we believe that everyone should be able to get the help they need from an Advisor that specializes in the situations that we do not.